alfcastillo90/git-history/README.md

 ## Environment Variables

-To run this project, you will need to modify the following environment variables to your .env file
+To run this project, it's necessary modify the following environment variables to your .env file
-### You have to create your own github classic token it's imposible for me to share my tokens because github detects and revokes it inmidiately
+### You have to create your own github classic token.
+I'm not able to share my tokens because github detects and revokes it inmidiately
 `GITHUB_ACCESS_TOKEN=`